-Franklin Tokioka is Chairman Emeritus and Director of Tradewind Capital Group, Inc. Previously, Frank served as Chief Investment Officer of Island Insurance Company, Ltd., and as a Director for Island Holdings, Inc., the parent company of Island Insurance Company, Ltd. and Tradewind Capital Group, Inc. The youngest child of Island Insurance founder Masayuki Tokioka, Frank earned a Bachelor of Science degree in Physics from Williams College in Williamstown, Massachusetts and a Masters in Business Administration degree from Stanford University.
+Franklin Tokioka is Chairman Emeritus of Tradewind Capital.
+Previously, Frank served as Chief Investment Officer of Island Insurance Company and as a Director for Tradewind Group, the parent company of Island Insurance Company and Tradewind Capital.
+The youngest child of Island Insurance founder Masayuki Tokioka, Frank earned a Bachelor of Science degree in Physics from Williams College in Williamstown, Massachusetts and a Masters in Business Administration degree from Stanford University.
 He is actively involved in community organizations including the Boy Scouts of America.

 Colbert M. Matsumoto

-Colbert Matsumoto is the Chairman of Tradewind Capital Group, Inc. He was previously the Chairman & CEO of Island Insurance Company, Ltd. Prior to joining Island Insurance, Mr. Matsumoto was engaged in the private practice of law for 20 years.
+Colbert Matsumoto is the Chair of Tradewind Group.
+He previously served as Chairman & President of Tradewind Capital and Chairman & CEO of Island Insurance Company.
+Prior to joining Island Insurance, Mr. Matsumoto was engaged in the private practice of law for 20 years.

-Born and raised on the island of Lanai, Mr. Matsumoto is a graduate of Lanai High & Elementary School and went on to attend the University of San Francisco where he graduated magna cum laude with a bachelor’s degree.
-He received his juris doctorate from the University of California at Berkeley, Boalt Hall School of Law.
+Mr. Matsumoto is a graduate of Lanai High School.
+He attended the University of San Francisco where he received his bachelor’s degree before receiving his juris doctorate from the University of California Berkeley School of Law.

 Kent M. Walther

-Kent Walther is Vice President of Tradewind Capital Group and is responsible for the company’s real estate investment portfolio.
-Prior to joining TCG, Kent was an Associate at BlackSand Capital, a Hawaii-based private equity real estate investment firm, where he was a member of the firm’s acquisitions and asset management team.
-His experience includes Senior Financial Analyst at SunCal Companies in Southern California where he performed financial analysis and asset management pertaining to the development of $2 billion of master-planned and mixed use communities in the Western U.S., and Cornerstone Research in Boston where he provided economic, financial, and statistical consulting in support of high-profile commercial litigation.
+Kent Walther is Vice President of Tradewind Capital and is responsible for the company’s real estate investment portfolio.
+Prior to joining Tradewind Capital, Kent was an Associate at BlackSand Capital, a Hawaii-based private equity real estate investment firm, where he was a member of the firm’s acquisitions and asset management team.
+His experience includes serving as a Senior Financial Analyst at SunCal Companies in Southern California where he performed financial analysis and asset management pertaining to the development of $2 billion of master-planned and mixed-use communities in the Western U.S., and as a Senior Analyst at Cornerstone Research in Boston where he provided economic, financial, and statistical consulting in support of high-profile commercial litigation.

-Kent earned a Bachelor of Arts degree in Psychology from Harvard University and a Masters in Business Administration degree from the UCLA Anderson School of Management.
-Kent is an active member of the Urban Land Institute, the U.S.-Japan Council, the Harvard Club of Hawaii, and the UCLA Anderson Alumni Network Hawaii Chapter, and is a member of the board of directors of the Japanese American Citizens League Honolulu Chapter.
+Kent holds a BA in Psychology with honors from Harvard University and an MBA from the UCLA Anderson School of Management.
+Kent is an active member of the Urban Land Institute, Lambda Alpha International, the U.S.-Japan Council, the Harvard Club of Hawaii, and the UCLA Anderson Alumni Network Hawaii Chapter, and is a former member of the board of directors of the Japanese American Citizens League Honolulu Chapter.